cgbann14/writing/src/Visualizations.md

 This visualization shows which places have extant records for a certain year.
 All of the places from the entire corpus of place names from the first eight years are plotted on the map, but those with records for the selected year appear larger and colored green on the map.
-This example displays all of the extant payment records for Year 1.
+Figure 3.14 displays all of the extant payment records for Year 1.

 5. Map of the Changes in Payment and the Payment Amounts by Year

 ![Map Displaying Changes and Sizes in Payments for Year 5][img6]

 The relative amount of a payment is represented by the size of the circle used to plot it on a map.
 The colors of the circles represent changes (or lack thereof) from the previous record for each individual place.
-This example is selected to display Year 5.
+Figure 3.15 is selected to display Year 5.
 The colors do not show the Year 5's payments in relation to Year 4's payments.
 Rather, the color for each individual place represents its relation to the previous record for that place.
 Therefore, if a polis paid in Year 1 and did not pay again until Year 5, the color displayed in this view would be in relation to its payment in Year 1.
 This map can be used to track the changes in payments for various places over time.

 6. Map of the Sequence of Payments and the Amounts of Payments by Year

 ![Map of Year 1 Sequence][img7]

 As in the previous map, the relative amount of a payment is represented by the size of the circle used to plot it on a map.
 The color of the circle represents its sequence in the list for that year.
 All circles are on a gradient from green, the first polis listed, to red, the last polis listed.
-The example shown is selected to display Year 1.
+Figre 3.16 is selected to display Year 1.